Social quality: Description

 However, the social quality approach is fundamentally relational.
 As such, it emphasises a complex field of conditional (i), constitutional (ii) and normative factors (iii).
 These are (i) Socio-Economic Security, Social Cohesion, Social Inclusion, Social Empowerment; (ii) Person/human security, Social Recognition, Social Responsiveness, Personal/human Capacity; and (iii) Social Justice (Equity), Solidarity, Equal Valuation, Human Dignity.
 On the one hand this rejects the Durkheimian view on society as an independent social fact sui generis; on the other hand it qualifies Sen's approach as social quality is not primarily focusing on the subjective side and individuals within society but on the constitution of society by way of people producing and reproducing their daily life and with this society.

 Origins and development

 The idea of social quality began as a European Union project among a group of social scientists, concerned to develop a better way forward for social policies in Europe.
 Later the concept underwent some fundamental development.
 Empirically it had been developed amongst others by Pamela Abbott, Claire Wallace and Roger Sapsford, who looked at how the model can be developed empirically in Europe, Eastern Europe, Central Asia, China and Rwanda.
 They have used a different variation, considering the impact on well being, measured through life satisfaction and human flourishing in order to understand how social quality might work in fostering the well being of people in society.

-This empirical work had been to a large extent emerging from the work undertaken by colleagues in Asia, in particular by Ka Lin.

-Another development is by a marked shift towards questions around 'overall sustainability'.
-Laurent van der Maesen is the main proponent of this strand contends.
-In a working paper we read that "international and national (and urban) strategies and policies for development toward 'overall' sustainability not only have to have a strong emphasis on development toward sustainability of cities themselves (internal sustainability) but also – simultaneously – address the development toward sustainability of the cities' surroundings ('Hinterland')".